by Greg Phillips

 - What is the quality of your reference check procedure?

 - Is your psychometric tool able to measure ‘natural behaviour’ compared to ‘adjusted behaviour’?
 (Everyone can adjust behaviour in the short term, especially for an interview).
 If you’re not using a psychometric tool go back to point 1.
-If you’re using an online tool which can be administered by someone who has not undergone certified training in psychometrics, go back to point 1.
+If you’re using an online tool which can be administered by someone who has not undergone accreditation training, go back to point 1.
+If you’re using an instrument that doesn’t have an inbuilt results reliabilty measure for each individual assessment (most don’t), go back to point 1.

 Does the leadership in your organisation focus on: